Black Friday Deals – hurry, ends soon!

 There are no formal prerequisites for this course, but learners would benefit from some experience of working in projects prior to attendance.

 - You will be provided with a number of short activities to complete, including access to QA's interactive video-based learning, which will help you prepare for the course.
-These activities are expected to take approximately six hours to complete (although you may wish to spend longer to help you prepare more effectively).
+These activities are expected to take approximately six hours to complete (although you may wish to spend longer to help you prepare more effectively) and are based on QA's PRINCE2 Foundation Pre course work - you will not need the PRINCE2 Manual.

 - Click here to view the minimum technical system requirements that are required to access QA's video-based learning.